-It’s common for people with sleep apnea to go many years before ever getting a diagnosis of the disorder from their doctor.
+It’s common people with sleep apnea go many years before ever getting a diagnosis of the disorder from their doctor.
 It generally goes undiagnosed because people learn to live with their tiredness.
-But once a correct diagnosis is made – typically after a sleep study – the physician can prescribe a CPAP machine, which allows the patient to achieve less sleep-time breathing difficulties.
+But if they get a proper diagnosis – typically after a sleep study – the physician can prescribe a CPAP machine.
+This will allow the patient to achieve less sleep-time breathing difficulties.

 The most common symptoms of sleep apnea are daytime sleepiness and impaired alertness.
-Yet there are many possible reasons for these symptoms, and most people never think they may have a condition that can easily be treated with a CPAP machine.
-Most don’t see a doctor until the symptoms are so bad or they are forced by a bed partner that they have little other choice.
+However, there are many possible reasons for these symptoms.
+And, most people never think they may have a condition that a CPAP machine can easily treat.
+Most don’t see a doctor until the symptoms are so bad or their bed partner forces them to.

 In determining that a patient has sleep apnea, a doctor will take down the family history and the patient’s personal medical history.
 The doctor will listen to the symptoms and learn about their severity.
-The afflicted also will take a simple “sleepiness” test which helps to narrow the potential outcomes and rule out other conditions that can cause the same symptoms.
+The afflicted also will take a simple “sleepiness” test which helps to narrow the potential outcomes.
+The test will also rule out other conditions that can cause the same symptoms.
 In most cases, before an accurate diagnosis of sleep apnea can be made and a CPAP machine ordered, a sleep study will take place.

 Sleep studies, usually performed in a facility that specializes in the procedure, involve having your sleep monitored throughout the night by trained technicians who determine how many (if any) apneic events (stoppage of breathing) occur.
 Some sleep apnea patients, prior to using a CPAP machine, experience hundreds of these events every night.